 We call this “stress chemistry” because there are so many psychophysiological shifts happening here, just as there would be from the stress chemistry created in response to a tiger trying to eat you!
 These are the same survival instincts our ancestors had to help them survive, but today, our threats aren’t lions and tigers and bears, it’s overworking, overwhelm, lack of time, lack of help, food restriction, fear of getting fat, pressure to win, fill in the blank!

 It’s the body’s way of trying to look after you and maintain homeostasis.
 High stress builds = bingeing to reduce stress and regulate emotions.
-The brain also learns that after food is consumed, the body must shift back into a relaxed state in order to digest it so it learns feel bad –> eat food–> feel better.
+The brain learns that after food is consumed, the body must shift back into a relaxed state in order to digest it so it learns feel bad –> eat food–> feel better.
 This feed response / balance act happens automatically, similar to when get hot your body sweats to bring your temperature down (homeostasis).
 That’s why you feel powerless when it happens.
 Just as powerless as you trying to stop the sweating.
 It’s compulsive, unconscious, and is a survival instinct, so stop shaming yourself.

-Contrary to what you may know, binge eating can be ANY frequency (once a week, once a month), can be any time, can be any amount, and can be any food.
+Contrary to what you may know, binge eating can happen ANY frequency (once a week, once a month), can be any time, can be any amount, and can be any food.
 Binge eating is NOT a “brain chemistry issue” and can be worked with, listened to, and transformed without the use of pharmaceuticals.
 Binge eating again, is the symptom and a band-aid strategy for your body to temporarily deal with undigested built up stress in the body, so, now that you are RESPONSE-ABLE, your goal is to be your own doctor and discover what’s behind this built up stress in the body?
 What’s causing it?
 Let’s explore solutions to common stressors that may be feeding your binge cycles.

 How Do I Stop Binge Eating?